Tutorials for many e-learning applications and productivity tools are available through Lynda.com.

 The Blackboard Collaborate™ Launcher is a new utility for users on Mac OS 10.8.4+ systems that simplifies the process for joining Blackboard Collaborate web conferencing sessions.
 Several recent updates to Java issued by Oracle, coupled with Apple's new security measures around Java on the Mac, created a barrier for participants to easily attend Collaborate sessions and resulted in an increasingly disruptive user experience.

-The ETDC is available on both the Missouri and Arizona campuses of ATSU for faculty to create digital content.
-The center includes state of the art Windows and Macintosh computers.
+The ETDC is available through the libraries on both the Missouri and Arizona campuses.
+The center includes state-of-the-art Windows and iMac computers.
 These are available both for use in teaching you how to make effective digital content, and in supporting you in your production of more sophisticated, interactive content.

 The ETDC Staff and the IT Department will continue to explore new technology and applications that can further strengthen our ability to provide quality educational online content.